Born: December 27, 1959

 Andre graduated in 1977 and spent a year at Ellsworth CC in Iowa Falls before joining the University of Iowa varsity in 1978.
 He earned letters in 1979, 80 and 81 and was named All-Big Ten as a senior captain in 1981.
 Andre was a consensus All-American linebacker that year, when the Hawkeyes won the conference title and played in the Rose Bowl.
 The Iowa D allowed two TDs or less in 8 of its 11 regular season games.

 The New England Patriots took Andre in the second round of the linebacker-rich 1982 NFL Draft.
 In all, 15 linebackers went in the first three rounds.
 The Pats were a team on the rise.
 They made the playoffs in Andre’s rookie year and won the AFC title in 1985, Andre’s second Pro Bowl season.
 His work as a run-stopping, pass-rushing linebacker keyed one of the league’s top defenses.

-After football, Andre achieved black belt status in karate, and was an advocate for men’s health.
-He also converted to Judaism, his wife Rhonda’s religion, and his children were bar/bat mitzvah’d.
-He works for the Patriots in Community Affairs.
+Andre has an extensive martial arts background in Okinawan karate and holds the rank of 6th·degree Black Belt in·Uechi-Ryu·(Way-Chee-ROO) karate.
+He has a teaching certification and title of·Shihan (Master Instructor)·and is an advocate for men’s health.
+He also converted to Judaism, his wife Rhonda’s religion; his children were bar/bat mitzvah’d.
+Andre also serves as the executive director for the Patriots in Community Affairs.
 He was enshrined in Iowa’s Varsity Hall of Fame and named to the school’s all-time football team.
 In 2008, Andre was inducted into the Pro Football Hall of Fame.
 He entered the Jewish Sports Hall of Fame a year later.
 He is also a member of the Newark Athletic Hall of Fame.